-4 As explained in CAREC 2020, the second-tier areas could cover control of communicable diseases, agriculture, disaster risk management, and climate change adaptation and mitigation, in the context of addressing social impacts of trade expansion and improved competitiveness.
+As explained in CAREC 2020, the second-tier areas could cover control of communicable diseases, agriculture, disaster risk management, and climate change adaptation and mitigation, in the context of addressing social impacts of trade expansion and improved competitiveness.

-II.
 RATIONALE FOR CAREC 2030

 - 5. The CAREC strategy needs to be updated because of several national, regional, and global developments that may impact CAREC's relevance and effectiveness going forward.
-CAREC 2030 recognizes the following important developments. - 6.
-Growth and macroeconomic context in CAREC countries.
+CAREC 2030 recognizes the following important developments. - Growth and macroeconomic context in CAREC countries - 6.
 Since 2001, CAREC's investments have contributed to sustained economic growth in the region.
 The CAREC region's gross domestic product (GDP) grew at an average rate of about 9% per year during 2003-2007.
 The 2007-2008 global economic and financial crisis interrupted this growth significantly and the adverse impacts of the crisis have lingered.
-During 2012-2016, the average annual growth rate nearly halved to 4.7%.5 - 7.
+During 2012-2016, the average annual growth rate nearly halved to 4.7%. - 7.
 The dive in commodity prices beginning in 2014 further damaged the balance sheets of hydrocarbon-exporting countries, and the resulting recession dampened prospects of migrant labor and reduced the flow of remittances to labor exporting countries.
 CAREC countries faced urgent economic problems, including fiscal pressures, devaluing currencies, rising current account deficits, and lowered foreign reserves that led to stagnating economic activity, higher unemployment, and a rollback of structural and sector reforms.
 On top of this, the economic slowdown of the major trading partners led to shrinking markets for exports originating in CAREC countries.
-In this backdrop, CAREC 2030 can provide a regional forum to develop common approaches and learn from regional experience in sustaining economic growth and in the application of countercyclical policies to mitigate economic downturns. - 8.
-The global and regional trade environment.
-Historically, the world trade volume has grown 1.5 times faster than world GDP.
+Against this backdrop, CAREC 2030 can provide a regional forum to develop common approaches, and learn from regional experience in sustaining economic growth and in the application of countercyclical policies to mitigate economic downturns.

+• The global and regional trade environment

+- 8. Historically, the world trade volume has grown 1.5 times faster than world GDP.
 However, since 2012, the trade volume barely kept pace with growth.
-More recently, a recovery is underway with the global trade volume having grown by 4.2% year-on-year in the first quarter of 2017.6 In the CAREC region, there was an even sharper decline in trade, from a trade to GDP ratio of 1.8 in 2003-2007 to below 1.0 since 2013.7 There are now some early signs of recovery in the region too, with a 2.3% growth in trade in 2016. - 9.
+More recently, a recovery is underway with the global trade volume growing by 4.2% year-on-year in the first quarter of 2017.
+In the CAREC region, there was an even sharper decline in trade, from a trade to GDP ratio of 1.8 in 2003-2007 to below 1.0 since 2013.8 Early signs of recovery in the region are now seen, with a 2.3% growth in trade in 2016. - 9.
 The waning pace of trade liberalization and the rise of protectionist sentiments could continue to affect global trade patterns.
-At the same time, the failure to agree on global trade deals exemplified in the stalemate in the WTO post-Doha rounds8 and the lack of progress on the Trans-Pacific Partnership agreement may provide an opportunity to seek greater progress on regional trade agreements.
-CAREC 2030 will consider these developments to reposition itself as a catalyst for trade expansion and economic diversification in the region. - 10.
-Emerging regional players.
-Multilateral and bilateral mechanisms for regional economic cooperation have multiplied over time.
-The scope for establishing constructive regional partnerships has increased, and so have the risks posed by lack of coordination and overlapping mandates.
-This underscores the need for CAREC to carefully assess emerging opportunities of partnerships and strengthen coordination with such regional frameworks and institutions to effectively respond to the region's contemporary challenges.
+At the same time, the failure to agree on global trade